Intel celebrates its 50th anniversary with promises, drones, and bell-rings

 “We stand now at the starting line of a new and even more profound digital transformation where virtually every activity will interact with computing.”

-From always-learning algorithms to blockchain fraud prevention, computers will work invisibly across devices, networks, and cloud data centres to service people, he says.
+From always-learning algorithms to blockchain fraud prevention, computers will work invisibly across devices, networks, and cloud data centers to service people, he says.

 Intel states it will continue to drive breakthroughs in five key areas, including innovation, advanced architectures, packaging, new computing models, and security.